navattic.identify({ email: user.email })

 To measure this, track the number of follow-up questions or revisions requested by prospects.
 A decrease indicates that your initial responses are more thorough and accurate.
 High-quality, consistent answers streamline the security review process, making your company appear more organized and trustworthy, which is always a plus in any deal cycle.

-Hours Saved and Productivity Gained
+Calculate Hours Saved and Productivity Gains

 What could your team accomplish with the hours they used to spend digging through documents for answers?
 This is where the true value of automation shines.
 By taking over the repetitive, administrative parts of the response process, you free up your team to focus on what they do best.
 As one of our own blog posts puts it, you give your teams "the time they need to focus on what matters—improving security posture and closing deals, not chasing down information."